220 volts AC, 50Hz. Plugs with two rounded pigs are used. Electricity shortages occur.

 The islands are of volcanic origin and are surrounded by coral reefs, and the more energetic travellers can scramble to the top of Mount Karthala, an active volcano on Ngazidja, or enjoy a vast range of watersports.

-There is no British Embassy or Honorary Consul in Comoros.
-Comoros is covered from the British High Commission in Port Louis, Mauritius.
-You should register with the British High Commission in Port Louis before travelling to Comoros.
+There is no British diplomatic representation in Comoros.
+Consular assistance is provided by the British High Commission in Port Louis, Mauritius.

-Piracy is a significant threat in the Gulf of Aden and Indian Ocean, especially for shipping which does not take appropriate precautions or follow agreed shipping industry best practice guidelines.
+Piracy is a significant threat in the Gulf of Aden and Indian Ocean.
+Sailing vessels are particularly vulnerable.